 By Laura Davies, Speech and Language Therapist and mum

 The amount that your baby learns in their first year of life is astounding.
 They change from being a tiny, dependent creature into a moving, communicating, opinionated little person, with very definite likes and dislikes and ideas of their own.
 They may or may not be using any recognisable words yet, but this does not usually stop them from letting you know what they want!
 This ability to get their message across is one of the many foundation communication skills they need before they can start to learn to use words during their second year.
 Other key communication skills they develop during their first year are:

-So what can parents do over their baby’s first year to help them build these crucial early communication skills, check out Laura’s blog post for her top tips.
+If you’d like to learn what you can do your baby’s first year to help them build these crucial early communication skills, check out Laura’s blog post for her top tips.

 Laura Davies is speech and language therapist, mum and runs Chatterbabies language classes for little ones.
 Her Oxford classes use fun activities such as songs, signing, sensory play, books and puppets to help develop all aspects of your child’s communication.
 Find out more on the Chatterbabies website.